mheap/ansible-module-mas/README.md

+**This is now a part of Ansible - https://docs.ansible.com/ansible/latest/collections/community/general/mas_module.html**

+---

 Welcome to the beginning of an Ansible module for installing applications via the Mac app store.

 To use this module, you'll need `mas` installed (see https://github.com/argon/mas).
 You can use `homebrew`